 Figure: DO-200B Purposes

 DO-200B requires planning, data requirements, processing requirements and proof of related processes; these items must then be validated and verified throughout the data-chain, beginning with data receipt and ending with data transmission.
-(Note that AFuzion’s DO-200B training is provided to governments and private aero data companies in 20+ countries including Australia, New Zealand, Iceland, Spain, Turkey, Israel, Germany, Italy, USA, and Canada; AFuzion’s DO-200B training details for private customizable training classes are found here: https://afuzion.com/private-training/do-200b-training-aviation-database-development-and-approval-training-class/.
-AFuzion also provides DO-200B audits, reviews, and mentoring: simply email AFuzion at info at afuzion dot com for details).
+(Note that AFuzion’s DO-200B training is provided to governments and private aero data companies in more than 20 countries, including Australia, New Zealand, Iceland, Spain, Turkey, Israel, Germany, Italy, USA, and Canada.
+AFuzion provides private, customizable DO-200B training classes.
+AFuzion also provides DO-200B audits, reviews, and mentoring.
+Contact us to learn more.

 Figure: Required DO-200B Documents

 The novice DO-200B aeronautical data user may easily confuse DO-200B with DO-178, since both apply to software.
 However, as shown in the Figure below, DO-200B is quite different from the avionics software guideline DO-178:

 The figure below explains what DO-200B really is, readily depicting that DO-200B is a framework for ensuring aeronautical data integrity through data inception, manipulation, processing, and transmission:

 DO-200B compliance requires the application of six integral processes, as depicted in the figure below:

 Figure: DO-200B’s Six Integral Processes for Aeronautical Data: